deetyk25/file-management-system-mock/README.md

 - Authorize it for the testing account
 - Exchange tokens given the web client's ID and secret
 - Test and replace the statements starting with ** (any file uploaded must be present in the directory first)
+- You should have: node_modules directory, package-lock.json, and package.json after running these commands

 ## Features